 Maui is great for children of all ages but particularly babies and toddlers.
 Easy to explore by car, visit nearby beaches or relax by the pool.

-- Brave the Road to Hana: The road to Hanan is a twisting scenic drive featuring amazing views and hiking spots along the way.
+- Brave the Road to Hana: The road to Hanan is a winding scenic drive featuring amazing views and hiking spots.
 If your little one doesn’t mind long trips, then I recommend you drive yourself and plan your stops ahead of time.

-- Attend a Luau: If you’re after an authentic luau, the Old Lahaina Luau is the voted the most popular on the island.
-The food and drinks are plentiful, and the children are sure to enjoy the show.
+- Attend a Luau: If you’re after an authentic luau, the Old Lahaina Luau is voted the most famous island.
+The food and drinks are plentiful, and the children will enjoy the show.

-- Hike Iao Valley: Iao Valley is an easy and short trail that is accessible for anyone.
-This hike takes you to where you can take photos of “the needle,” commonly known as Kuka’emoku.
+- Hike Iao Valley: Iao Valley is an easy and short trail accessible for anyone.
+This hike takes you to where you can take photos of “the needle,” known as Kuka’emoku.

 - Go on the Atlantis Submarine: This is a fun and unique way for families with toddlers 36″ and above who want to see the depths of the ocean floor inside a submarine.

-- Visit the Maui Ocean Center: If your little one is interested in aquatic life, then a visit to the Maui aquarium is a great way to see and learn about Maui’s sea life.
+- Visit the Maui Ocean Center: If your little one is interested in aquatic life, visiting the Maui aquarium is a great way to see and learn about Maui’s sea life.
 The center is small, so you will only need about three hours.

 Best Area to Stay on Maui for Families

 - Kaanapali is best for first-timers visiting Maui looking for a “typical” Hawaiian vacation.
 Kaanapali is located at the center of activities and is a populated family-orientated area.
-A 30-minute shuttle from the old whaling town of Lahaina, you are close to the museums on front street, Whaler’s Village for shopping, and the harbor.
-Here you will find your typical name brands luxury accommodations such as the Hyatt, the Weston, and the Sheraton.
-I recommend the Kaanapali beach hotel, voted the most authentic hotel in Maui.
+With a 30-minute shuttle from the old whaling town of Lahaina, you are close to the museums on the front street, Whaler’s Village for shopping, and the harbor.
+Here you will find your specific name brands luxury accommodations such as the Hyatt, the Weston, and the Sheraton.
+I recommend the Kaanapali beach hotel, which was voted the most authentic hotel in Maui.

 - Kihei is best for families interested in being centrally located to main attractions such as the road to Hana, and Lao Valley.
 The accommodation here is more budget-friendly.
 However, some are more conducive to long-term stays.
-The condos at Maui’s Banyan offer good value at affordable rates and is within walking distance to the beach.
-Kihei is perfect if you’re looking for a laid back feel as it is not as touristy as other parts of the island.
+The condos at Maui’s Banyan offer good value at affordable rates and are within walking distance to the beach.
+Kihei is perfect if you’re looking for a laid-back feel, as it is not as touristy as other parts of the island.